Updated: Mar 7

 “Jay, don’t do this.
 Please don’t leave because I do not know if you’ll come back.”
 I said still holding his arm.
 Rocko honked the horn again behind Jay and I.

-“Maya the only thing you can do for me right now, is learn how to pull a trigger.
-Otherwise, stay here with that nigga.”
+“Mya, the only thing you can do for me right now, is learn how to pull a trigger.
+Otherwise, stay here with that nigga.
+Go dust off your shoes or sumthin.”
 With the snatch of his arm, he walked away and jumped in the passenger seat of Rocko’s car and drove off.

 I watched them as they sped off, and I dropped to my knees, almost as if to pray.
-I thought the worst, but wasn’t prepared for it if it did happen.
+I think my body knew I needed to pray, but my mind couldn’t do it.
+I thought the worst, but wasn’t prepared for if it did happen.

 I didn’t realize Leno had walked over towards me.

 “Get up off this ground mama, you don’t deserve to be down there.”
-He began to bend down and help me up, and I folded into his chest.
+He bent down to help me up, and I folded into his chest.
 He took in my wails while I took in the smell of his cologne.

 We walked back into the house and I sat at the kitchen table.
 Leno fixed me a glass of lemonade then sat beside me and took one of my hands in both of his.

-“I think it’s time for me to leave mama.”
+“I think it’s time for me to leave, Mya.”
 He said.

 “Okay, I’ll take you home in my car.”
 I responded.